Miguel Rojas Player Props: Dodgers vs. Diamondbacks

-On Friday, Miguel Rojas (coming off going 2-for-4 with a double) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 10:10 PM ET.
+After going 0-for-4 in his last game, Miguel Rojas and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Madison Bumgarner) at 9:10 PM ET on Saturday.

-He had two hits (going 2-for-4 with a double) in his most recent appearance against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.

 Miguel Rojas Game Info & Props vs. the Diamondbacks